All Episodes

 Jimmy Carter, he was a successful business.

-I'm gonna take it a little further.
+I'm going to take it a little further.

 Some other things that Romney could say.

-I I I resented it.
+I resented it.

-Uh still do something.
+Still do something.

-Yeah, you know what you should have said.
+You know what you should have said?

 I favor a flat or fair tax.

-I want to get rid of the IRS or most of it.
+I want to get rid of the IRS, or most of it.

-I I I I favor denying big spending Obamacare liberals our income.
+I favor denying big spending Obamacare liberals our income.

 I favor putting Obama and his reckless spending radical on a diet.